- Accommodation on double occupancy basis

 Travel Agent Eligibility

 You must be an active travel agent selling land and sea tours.
 You must be an IATA or CLIA or ASTA or NACTA or TRUE code holder.
 We reserve the right to refuse your application.
-Travel agent is allowed to bring one non-travel agent companion.
+A travel agent is allowed to bring one non-travel agent companion.

 Booking and Cancellation

-When you are sure you are traveling, please don't delay in booking.
-A deposit of US$300 is requested along with completed registration form and passport copies.
-Balance tour payment is due 90 days prior departure.
+We request an initial trip deposit of US$300 along with a completed registration form and passport scan.
+Balance payment is due 90 days prior departure.
+Payment by credit card attracts an additional 3.5% fee.

 - Less than 30 days: 100%